tylergaw/tylergaw.com/src/blog/realign-2020-color.md

 ---

 <p class="entry-intro">
-  This is part of my “<a href="https://tylergaw.com/articles/realign-2020"
+  This is part of my “<a href="/blog/realign-2020">Realign 2020</a>” series.
-    >Realign 2020</a
-  >” series.
 In it, I document my process during a content and design realign of this site.
 I’ll update the site piece-by-piece as I post.
 The design and content will evolve through the series and beyond.
 </p>